pippim/pippim.github.io/programs/mserve.md

 - Album Artwork animations and VU Meters during playback
 - Album Artwork at pixel 3,3 coordinates, sets a <a href="#automatic-skin-color-based-on-artwork">different color theme</a>,
-for during song playback (resizing window can result in different color theme)
+during song playback (resizing window can result in different color theme)
 - Define image file for
 <a href="#image-for-songs-with-no-artwork">songs with no artwork</a>.